mochimodev/mochimo/.github/CODE_OF_CONDUCT.md

 ## Contributors

-As a condition of contributing to this repository you must first read and agree to the license (found in LICENSE.PDF).
-You further agree to abide by the Terms of Service of Github when contributing.
+As a condition of contributing to this repository you must first read and agree to the [License](LICENSE.PDF).
+You further agree to abide by Github's [Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service) when contributing.

 ## Everyone

-If you think any contributor might be violating the Github Terms of Service, please provide a detailed explanation to support@mochimo.org and we'll attempt to address it (in order to avoid the potential deplatforming of the repo).
+If you think any contributor might be violating the Github Terms of Service, please provide a detailed explanation to [support@mochimo.org](mailto:support@mochimo.org) and we'll attempt to address it (in order to avoid the potential deplatforming of the repo).

 ### Additional Notes